Marine Spatial Planning

 Integrated Coastal and Ocean Management (ICOM) strives to balance human use and conservation of coastal and marine ecosystems.
 It considers ecological, social, cultural, economic, technological and governance factors to facilitate sustainable development and management, from our coastlines to the open ocean.

 Marine Spatial Planning (MSP) is a practical tool to assist with ICOM.
 MSP allocates marine space for specific uses, and aims to reduce conflict between those uses.
 MSP is a participatory process that engages coastal and ocean stakeholders to help identify when and where human activities can occur.
 Watch this short video to learn more.

-Assistance with applications for funding to support MSP processes
+Assistance with applications for provincial and federal funding